open-mmlab/mmpretrain/docs/en/api/core.rst

    Some components may be moved to MMCV in the future.

-.. contents:: mmcls.core
+.. contents:: mmcls.engine
    :depth: 2
    :local:
    :backlinks: top

-.. currentmodule:: mmcls.core
+.. currentmodule:: mmcls.engine

 Evaluation
 ------------------